J-Sniff/SVG_LogoMaker/README.md

 ## Description

-  This is an SVG Logo Generator that will q quickly help your generate a logo for your projects no problem.
+  This is an SVG Logo Generator that will quickly help you generate a logo for your projects.

 ## Table of Contents